axelduch/foamyturtle/README.md

 Offer a configurable scope holder which copy and protects data with your descriptors.

 ###Maybe it's pointless
-but I'm having fun, so that can't be that terrible!
+But I'm having fun, so that can't be terrible!